 Display financial performance and goals

-This final purpose is a combination of both promoting the company and meeting the legal requirements.
+This ultimate purpose is a combination of both promoting the company and meeting the legal requirements.
 Most companies would produce an annual report in one form or another, even if the law didn’t require it.
 It is the best way to gain perspective of the direction of the company based on the past year’s performance.
+Looking back, learning from experiences can help a company move forward in the years to come.

 Some of the financial performance data will be covered in the required information, but this is where you turn the data into a story.
-Show comparative data and explain what the numbers mean to the owner, shareholders, and possible investors.
+Transform the raw data into an easy to digest, beautiful, financial story.
+Show comparative data and explain what the numbers truly mean to the owner, shareholders, and possible investors.
 Tell them the good news.
 Revisit the company goals set back in January; how close or far away from reaching them did the company come?
 Looking back at the goals set is an effective way to set your goals for the coming year.
 See our past post about setting financial goals for inspiration.

 This portion of the report is a great place to add photos and tell stories of how your company affected the lives and business’ of its clients for good.
 Interview a happy client and add their story.
-Did the company change the life of its employees?
-Do a fundraiser or service project?
-Now are the time and place for feel-good moments.
+Use quotes, photos, and examples of how you helped them.
+Not only can you include how your company affected its clients but also the employees.
+How did the company change the life of its employees?
+Including any accomplishments of your employees from this year is a great idea.
+Any new college graduates?
+Who had a baby or got married?
+Retire?
+Be sure and include if the company participated in a fundraiser or service project.
+Now is the time and place for the feel-good moments.
+Be sure and use photos and specifics.
+Everyone loves a heart-felt, gives-you-the-feels story.

 Annual reports do not need to be overwhelming and cause stress.
 Start now gathering the required information, the stories to tell, and the photos to include.
-The best advice is to check out Reach Reporting and see how we can make you look good in less time and with less stress.
+The best advice is to check out Reach Reporting.
+Come and see how we can make you look good in less time and with less stress.
+Our goal is to create visually enhanced annual reports that make you look amazing all in less time than ever before.